Leader Standard Work — a Fundamental Shift in Management Philosophy

 Why would leaders standardize their own leadership tasks?

 Not all leadership tasks can be standardized, especially those ad hoc or strategic tasks.
-Generally speaking, the higher up in seniority, the less scope there is for standardization of work practices.
+Generally speaking, the higher up in seniority, the less need there is for standardization of work practices.
 However, even at the top, there is always some degree of work that can be standardized.

 We said earlier that standardized work is applicable, to a greater or lesser degree, across all organizational levels.
-Roughly how much of a leader’s work can be standardized, and what type of tasks and processes can be standardized?
+Roughly how much of a leader’s work can be standardized, what type of tasks and processes can be standardized?

 Standardized team leader tasks, which should be structured between other leaders in the same role or level, could include shift handovers, problem-solving methodology and administrative tasks.
 These tasks could also include routine, scheduled activities to verify that operators at shop floor level are following their standard procedures and work.

 At this level, there are still portions of work that are standardized between leaders in similar roles, such as meetings, problem-solving, reporting and administrative tasks.
 Middle management LSW would also include routine and structured activities to verify that team leaders and supervisors are also following standard procedures and work.
-This could be executed by doing gemba walks, as well as documenting reviews that are generated by teams and team leaders.
+This could be executed by doing on-site or remote gemba walks, as well as documenting reviews that are generated by teams and team leaders.
 Middle management’s primary focus is team leaders or supervisors, but coaching should still be done at shop floor level as well.

 Even at site leadership level there is a fair amount of standardized work.
-Activities that are common between leaders at this level should be standardized too, including meetings, problem‑solving methodology, reporting and administrative tasks.
+Activities that are common between leaders at this level should be standardized too, including meetings, problem-solving‑ methodology, reporting and administrative tasks.
 Additionally, there should be routine, structured activities to verify that middle managers are following their standard procedures and standard work.
 This can be executed through direct observation and reviewing of standardized documentation.
 Site leaders’ primary focus is on middle managers, but there is still some coaching that should take place at all levels.

 Executive leaders should have a standard process that they use for strategy development and goal setting, as well as reporting (FAFSA, financial controls and reporting).
 Additionally, they should include routine-frequency gemba walks at all the sites for which they are responsible.
 Their primary focus is on leading site leaders, but some coaching should take place at all levels.